SDCHESNEY/asciiwrbsite/README.md

 - Use the provided multi-stage `Dockerfile` to build minimal runtime images (`docker build -t ascii-site:dev .`).
 - `docker-compose.yml` runs the container locally with health checks and environment variable plumbing.
 - See `docs/deploy.md` plus the helper scripts in `deploy/` (`azure-container-apps.sh`, `gcp-cloud-run.sh`) for production-ready deployment flows.

+## Phase 5 Usage Guide

+### Configure localization
+- Define cultures and hero translations under the `Localization` section in both client and server `appsettings*.json`.
+Each culture specifies `Culture`, `DisplayName`, `HeroHeading`, `HeroTagline`, and CTA text/URL overrides as needed.
+- Defaults ship with English (`en`) and Spanish (`es`).
+Add more cultures by extending the configuration and updating `LocalizedCultures` to keep lists in sync.
+- Requests resolve cultures in the following order: explicit user preference (stored in `localStorage`), `Accept-Language` header, then default culture.
+Missing translations fall back to the default hero strings.

+### Theme and preference controls
+- `wwwroot/js/preferences.js` exposes helpers used by `PreferencesStore`, `ThemeManager`, and `LocalizationState` to hydrate preferences before Blazor renders.
+The script is loaded ahead of `blazor.web.js` so persisted themes apply instantly (no flash of wrong theme).
+- The `PreferencesPanel` component surfaces a theme switcher (dark/light/system) and locale dropdown.
+Choices are persisted per-browser and also drive the ASCII hero plus plaintext output.
+- Tests cover localization provider fallback, plaintext Accept-Language negotiation, and the hero component’s reaction to runtime locale changes, ensuring curl and UI paths stay in sync.

 ## Development
 ```bash